Towards the simulation of higher-order quantum resources: a general type-theoretic approach: The parallel product

-\end{definition} It is non-trivial, but we are able to prove that the latter specification gives a well-defined linear map \( \higherfont{M} \parmap \higherfont{N} : x \partype y \) in all cases.
-The main point of interest in this regard is the formula given in the case where \( x = a \tyto b \), \( y = c \tyto d \), and \( \tyord{x} = \tyord{y} \).
-In order for this formula to specify a definite linear map, it must be by linear extension to the full domain \( \LinearMaps(a \partype c) \).
+Definition~\ref{def:parallelmap} is also fully inductive, as the parallel product of $ \higherfont{M}$ and $ \higherfont{N}$ is defined via the parallel product of objects of lower order, such as their inputs $\rho$ and $\sigma$.
+Moreover, it is non-trivial, but we are able prove that this specification gives a well-defined linear map \( \higherfont{M} \parmap \higherfont{N} : x \partype y \) in all cases, and that $\parmap$ is a bilinear product.
+The main reason for the non-triviality is the case where \( x \) and \( y \) are non-elementary of equal order.
+To produce a well-defined function, we must take the linear extension of the given formula to the full domain \( \LinearMaps(a \partype c) \).
 What must be shown then is that the subset of elements of the form \( \rho \parmap \sigma \) is a spanning subset of \( \LinearMaps(a \partype c) \).
-This is indeed the case, as we demonstrate in our full results which may be found in~\cite{steakleyOperationalHigherorderQuantum,steakleyTypebasedFrameworkHigherorder,zanoniMapsHigherOrderMaps2025}.
+This is indeed the case, as we demonstrate in our full results \cite{steakleyOperationalHigherorderQuantum,steakleyTypebasedFrameworkHigherorder,zanoniMapsHigherOrderMaps2025}.

-Inspecting the three cases of \eqref{eq:parallelmapdefinition} for non-elementary maps, each case is defined according to a simple formula.
-If \( \higherfont{M} \) and \( \higherfont{N} \) are of equal order (the ``symmetric case''), the input of \( \higherfont{M} \parmap \higherfont{N} \) is factored and the left and right factors are passed to \( \higherfont{M} \) and \( \higherfont{N} \), respectively.
-If \( \higherfont{M} \) and \( \higherfont{N} \) are of unequal order (the ``asymmetric case(s)''), the input of \( \higherfont{M} \parmap \higherfont{N} \) is passed directly to the map of higher order, and the map of lower order is simply appended as part of the output.
-However, for a complete understanding of the parallel product operation, we must be able to compute the parallel product \emph{type} as well, and we now present a series of examples to illustrate how this works.
+In the following example, we apply Definition~\ref{def:paralleltype} step-by-step and confirm that it produces the desired result.